UofUDELPHI/2023-12-01-sql/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  Participants will need to bring a laptop that can connect to a web browser.
+  Participants will need to bring a laptop that can connect to the internet via a web browser.
 </p>